gsmneofrpgratis-com/android-frp-bypass-guide/README.md

 1. On the FRP verification screen, hold **Vol Up + Vol Down** to activate TalkBack.
 2. Draw an inverted L to open TalkBack settings.
 3. Navigate to **Help & Feedback** → search for YouTube or open a browser.
-4. Visit [gsmneofrpgratis.com](https://gsmneofrpgratis.com) and download the appropriate APK.
+4. Download and install the appropriate APK for your device.
-5. Install and complete the account bypass.
+5. Complete the account bypass and restart.

 ---